Dan-wanna-M/kbnf/README.md

   - BPE, BBPE, you-name-it, all types of vocabulary are supported.
 - Supports UTF-8 characters in grammar.
 - Embeddable regular expressions.
-- More flexible exceptions that can exclude unions of strings.

 ## Documentation